herrouou/ekf_based_localization/README.md

 # ROS Robot Localization Package

 This repository contains a ROS-based robot localization package of the sensor fusion for localization using iPhone.
-And it supports both ROS Melodic (Ubuntu 18.04) and ROS Noetic (Ubuntu 20.04).
-The package utilizes an Extended Kalman Filter (EKF) for sensor fusion and localization.

 ## ROS Version
 - **ROS Melodic** (Ubuntu 18.04)